MasterZ0/MasterZ0/README.md

 # Summary

-Game developer skilled in Unity and C# able to offer technical and leadership skills, and also talented as Technical Artist and Game Design.
+Game Developer highly skilled in Unity C# and adept with Unreal C++, able to offer technical and leadership skills, and also talented as Technical Artist and Game Design.
 Enthusiastic about large, technically complex and clean projects.
 I provide clean, reliable and high-performance code solutions.

 I bring significant experience in software analysis and development, code review, planning projects and tasks, organising work environments and documentation, coordinating teams, managing deployment, training and